 While most companies don’t allow you to buy travel insurance after departure, there are a few reliable insurers that do.

-We now always make sure we’re insured because if anything went wrong it could cost us thousands to be evacuated in a medical emergency.
+We now always make sure we’re insured because if anything went wrong it could cost us thousands to be treated or evacuated in a medical emergency.

 - What to Look For In Your Travel Insurance Policy